LiDARSnap Tuning and Parameters

 The LiDARSnap report shows histogram distributions of residuals before (left) and after (right) optimization:

 Whether residuals are positive or negative is somewhat arbitrary, as it depends on which direction is considered positive/negative.
 After optimization via LiDARSnap, the residuals should follow a gaussian distribution around a mean of zero.
-One of the most useful metrics of LiDARSnap's success is the standard deviation of the residuals (shown on the plot as StdDev), as this conveys to us the typical magnitude of residuals after optimization, which in the plot about is about 0.018 m.
+One of the most useful metrics of LiDARSnap's success is the standard deviation of the residuals (shown on the plot as StdDev).
+This conveys the typical magnitude of residuals after optimization, which in the plot about is about 0.018 m.